mlrun/mlrun/docs/runtimes/using-functions.md

     # run the function (specify the function handler to execute)
     run_results = fn.run(handler='my_func', params={"x": 100})

-The `command='./myfunc.py'` specifies the command we execute in the function container/workdir, by default we call python with the specified command, you can specify `mode="pass"` to execute the command as is (e.g. for binary code), you can template (`{..}`) in the command to pass the task parameters as arguments for the execution command (e.g. `mycode.py --x {xparam}` will substitute the `{xparam}` with the value of the `xparam` parameter)
+### Load the code from the git/zip/tar archive into the function at runtime{#load_code_runtime}

-when doing iterative development with multiple code files and packages the 3rd option is the most efficient, we want to make small code changes and re-run our job without building containers etc.
+This option is the most efficient when doing iterative development with multiple code files and packages.
+You can make small code changes and re-run the job without building containers, etc. You can use this option with the {py:func}`~mlrun.run.new_function` method.

-the `local`, `job`, `mpijob` and `remote-spark` runtimes support dynamic load from archive or file shares (other runtimes will be added later), this is enabled by setting the `spec.build.source=<archive>` and `spec.build.load_source_on_run=True` or simply by setting the `source` attribute in `new_function`). in the CLI we use the `--source` flag.
+The `local`, `job`, `mpijob` and `remote-spark` runtimes support dynamic load from archive or file shares (other runtimes will be added later).
+Enabled this by setting the `spec.build.source=<archive>` and `spec.build.load_source_on_run=True` or simply by setting the `source` attribute in `new_function`).
+In the CLI, use the `--source` flag.

     fn = mlrun.new_function('archive', kind='job', image='mlrun/mlrun', command='./myfunc.py',
                             source='git://github.com/mlrun/ci-demo.git#master')
     run_results = fn.run(handler='my_func', params={"x": 100})

-see more details and examples on [**running jobs with code from Archives or shares**](./code-archive.ipynb)
+See more details and examples on [**running jobs with code from Archives or shares**](./code-archive.ipynb)

+By default, MLRun tries to execute python code.
 For executing non-python code, set `mode="pass"` (passthrough) and specify the full execution `command`, e.g.:

     new_function(... command="bash main.sh --myarg xx", mode="pass")

-### Submitting Tasks/Jobs To Functions
+## Submitting Tasks/Jobs To Functions

 MLRun batch Function objects support a {py:meth}`~mlrun.runtimes.BaseRuntime.run` method for invoking a job over them, the run method accept various parameters such as `name`, `handler`, `params`, `inputs`, `schedule`, etc.